 Some images of the work at Coplands Dock in Stromness.
 Images supplied by Colin Keldie of K4 Graphics...

-In all, Marine Services has 31 piers and harbours and 3 marinas (www.orkneymarinas.co.uk) under its jurisdiction, hosting ferries and fishing vessels, tankers and tugs, cruise liners and creel boats, destroyers and dive boats.
-As with any island community, its harbours play a vital role in the daily lives of its people.
-Because of its long seafaring tradition, Orkneys piers have become the hub of island activity; towns and villages grew up around them, hotels and restaurants overlook them and the majority of the 180,000 tourists who visit annually arrive upon them.
+As with any island community, Orkney’s 29 piers and harbours play a vital role in the daily lives of its people.
+Because of its long seafaring tradition, Orkney’s piers have become the hub of island activity; towns and villages grew up around them, hotels and restaurants overlook them and the majority of the 220,000 tourists who visit annually arrive upon them.